 In a cenote you follow a pre-laid line that shows you the route, you will always be led by a specially qualified cenote guide.

-Gas limits are much tighter than in open water and you will have to have a close attention to your SPG – you can’t just breathe your tank down to 800 psi and ascend!
+Gas limits are much tighter than in open water and you will have to pay close attention to your SPG – you can’t just breathe your tank down to 800 psi and ascend!

 Cenote water is also a bit colder than the typical Caribbean ocean, with temperatures around 25 degrees Celsius.